Monotonous Boring or Tedious Synonyms

 He plods slowly back and forth across the room.
 His footsteps drop one after the other in perfectly measured routine and I find the undeviating sameness as unexciting as this man is dreary.
 He smells of stale cigarettes and his eyes are flat and unimpressive as he speaks.
 How blase'.

-I find that I have become almost lifeless from his never ending ramblings.
 I fight to keep my eyes open as my head sinks slowly to my desk.
-It's virtually impossible to stay focused on his words.
 As I lie there with my head resting quietly on my keyboard I am as spiritless as his musty unimpassioned life story.
-It is the same old thing over and over again until suddenly within the quiet of the room he emits a high pitched, "eeek".
+It is the same old thing over and over again until suddenly within the quiet of the room he emits a high pitched, Eeek!

 I swear that my heart literally stops in mid beat as I snap from my desk so quickly that the keyboard tangles in my hair and comes flying up alongside me.
 In the confusion of the moment it is a difficult to tell if the strange high pitched noise is an eek or a shriek but it certainly gets my attention.
 My eyes quickly scan the room for the cause of his distress.
 I can feel the keyboard pinching the top of my head as it sits there like some strangely fashionable Sunday bonnet.
 The situation does not look good.
-If this is my deliverance it is not quite what I expected to occur.
+If this is my deliverance it is not quite what I expected it to be.

 There is an acrid smell in the room and a strange almost fog like mist is slowly spreading across the floor.
 My heart is racing out of control as I scramble backward in an attempt to slowly inch my way closer to the door.
 I have gone from being bored stiff to quite literally being afraid of becoming a stiff. *Note that this is the point where a few antonyms of boring come into play* An antonym is a word that is the opposite of the word that we are currently using (ie: boring vs exhilarating) and at this moment I am definitely feeling more than a little titillated by my current situation.

 The exceptionally prolixly speaking fellow that I have been listening to for the past couple of hours has suddenly turned my writing studio into an arena of horror.
 He is frantically clawing at his face which is quite literally shredding off the bone.
 Tiny pieces of his face are lying all over my floor.
-I am sure that you have heard the term he made my skin crawl?
-Well this is worse than the most horrific blind date that I have ever been on.
-I can honestly say that my skin is wanting to crawl out the door and as quickly as it is humanly possible to do so.

-Unfortunately I have no means of escaping the situation.
-He is crouched between myself and the door.
-There is no where that I can run (Yeah, I know things are getting a little far fetched here but please bear with me while I try to lift this story out of the doldrums and back into some semblance of readability).
-It is a trying tiring tale but one that must be told.
+Yeah, I know things are getting a little far fetched here but please bear with me while I try to lift this story out of the doldrums and back into some semblance of readability.
+It is truly a trying tiring tale but one that must be told.

-So there are he and I trapped alone in a room.
-Shards of his face are busily slithering to the floor when he suddenly reaches out for me.
+So there are he and I, trapped alone together in a room.
+Shards of his face are busily slithering to the floor and the bones on his face are beginning to show when, he suddenly reaches out for me.
 Well holy crap.
 (Which is just what I was about to do.)
-My heart virtually leaps out of my chest and for just a few minutes I forget that breathing is a requirement of life.
-He draws close to me and in a drearisome croaking voice he whispers in my ear, "Dammit girl don't let me die of boredom.
-Liven this story up a bit.
-Get a damn thesaurus."
+My heart virtually leapt out of my chest and for just a few minutes I forget that breathing is a requirement of life.

-Yeah, there are definitely times when a thesaurus can come in handy.
+There are definitely times when a thesaurus can come in handy.
 It is a book filled with all manner of delightful synonyms to add an exciting air to your writing.
 If you do not own one of these truly fascinating books then I suggest that you look into acquiring one or words may fail you just when you need them the most.

 Related Articles by Lorelei Cohen